Claude Monet: Death

-Monet died of lung cancer on 5 December 1926 at the age of 86 and is buried in the Giverny church cemetery.
+Claude Monet died of lung cancer on Sunday, December 5, 1926, at the age of 86 and is buried in the Giverny church cemetery.
 Monet had insisted that the occasion be simple; thus, only about fifty people attended the ceremony.
 At his funeral, Clemenceau removed the black cloth draped over the coffin, stating: "No black for Monet!" and replaced it with a flower-patterned cloth.
 At the time of his death, Waterlilies was "technically unfinished".

 Monet's home, garden, and water lily pond were bequeathed by Michel to the French Academy of Fine Arts (part of the Institut de France) in 1966.
 Through the Fondation Claude Monet, the house and gardens were opened for visits in 1980, following restoration.
 In addition to souvenirs of Monet and other objects of his life, the house contains his collection of Japanese woodcut prints, which had a pronounced influence on his art.
 The house and garden, along with the Museum of Impressionism, are major attractions in Giverny, which hosts tourists from all over the world.
+The relationship between Giverny and Monet’s late work was the focus of the posthumous exhibition Monet’s Garden, organised with the Musée Marmottan Monet and presented at the Sakıp Sabancı Museum in Istanbul from 9 October 2012 to 6 January 2013.